ihsanizwer/SoftExIp/README.md

 # Usage.

-first clone this repo to your machine using the following command: git clone https://github.com/ihsanizwer/SoftExIp.git
+First clone this repo to your machine using the following command: git clone https://github.com/ihsanizwer/SoftExIp.git

 Then give permissions to the script: chmod 755 softexip_v2.sh